-San Francisco is absolutely full of icons and historical landmarks.
-Some of my favorites include the Painted Ladies, Golden Gate Bridge, and Lombard Street.
-Presidio Park, the Palace of Fine Arts, and The Castro Theatre are also big landmarks.
+San Francisco is full of icons and historical landmarks.
+Some favorites include the Painted Ladies, Golden Gate Bridge, and Lombard Street.
+Presidio Park, the Palace of Fine Arts, and The Castro Theatre are big landmarks.
 Many also visit Alcatraz island during their visit to San Francisco.

 What are the best neighborhoods to stay in downtown San Francisco?

 The best neighborhoods to stay in downtown San Francisco are Union Square, Embarcadero, the Financial District, and Nob Hill.
-These neighborhoods are all part of the downtown area and are so easy to get from place to place, whether you’re walking or using public transportation.
-They each offer a ton of fun things to do and are absolutely stunning.
+These neighborhoods are all part of the downtown area and are so easy to get from place to place, whether walking or using public transportation.
+They each offer many fun things to do and are stunning.

 How far is the San Francisco airport from downtown San Francisco?